dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 <img src="AbaqusExample.jpg" width="40%" height="30%">

+## Background:
+In discussing FEM it is important to first review the background of PDEs, boundary conditions, and numerial integration.

-## Background: Partial Differential Equations and Boundary Conditions
+### Partial Differential Equations and Boundary Conditions
-In discussing FEM it is important to first review the background of PDEs and their boundary conditions: A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable [txtbook chapter 11].
+A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable [txtbook chapter 11].
 The order of a PDE is determined by the highest-order partial derivative appearing in the PDE.
 For example, consider the Euler-Bernoulli Beam PDE, a fourth-order PDE, representing the transverse displacement, **$u(x,t)$**, of a beam over space and time (with assumptions mentioned in [https://www.sciencedirect.com/science/article/abs/pii/B9780128185636000171]). :

 $$
 EI \dfrac{\partial^4 u}{\partial x^4}= 0